-According to JCCCP National Project Coordinator, Eltha Brown, pilots are being established to introduce solar powered irrigation to select farming communities in Cascade, St Ann impacted by drought; refurbishment of tanks and water harvesting technology in Victoria and Richmond Park in Clarendon; and model and sustainable climate smart school gardens in select Jamaica 4H Club-operated school gardens to serve as training grounds for students, farmers and community groups.
+According to JCCCP National Project Focal Point for Jamaica, Eltha Brown, pilots are being established to introduce solar powered irrigation to select farming communities in Cascade, St Ann impacted by drought; refurbishment of tanks and water harvesting technology in Victoria and Richmond Park in Clarendon; and model and sustainable climate smart school gardens in select Jamaica 4H Club-operated school gardens to serve as training grounds for students, farmers and community groups.

 The projects, collectively valued at more than $70 million Jamaican dollars are designed to boost resilience to climate change impacts while enhancing agricultural production and sustainable livelihoods.

 Honourable Darryl Vaz, Minister without Portfolio in the Ministry of Economic Growth and Job Creation with responsibility for Land, Environment, Climate Change and Investments, pointed out that the pilots were identified by the Government of Jamaica as priority areas, and welcomed the focus on climate change impacts on farmers, such as increased frequency of drought, reduced rainfall, reduced inflows into rivers and reduced water availability for irrigation.
 “I am particularly pleased … they will also serve as models for replication in other locations,” he further noted.